Lovely pic of the encounter of the natural habitants of Machu Picchu with a visitor, a llama and its guest in the Inca Sanctuary.

 2,650 m / 8,694 ft Campsite Elevation

 After a nourishing breakfast, we’ll head to the last summit of the hike at Phuyupatamarca.
-You’ll get to soak in the amazing landscapes of the Sacred Valley before visiting the archaeological site of the same name.
-We’ll then continue on to our camp by the Wiñay Wayna archaeological site to have lunch.
+You’ll soak in the Sacred Valley's amazing landscapes before visiting the same name's archaeological site.
+We’ll then continue to our camp by the Wiñay Wayna archaeological site to have lunch.

-Afterward, among the expansive vegetation and bird song, we’ll descend for two-and-a-half hours until Inti Pata, an amazing agricultural spot with large terraces.
-You’ll get the most beautiful, panoramic view of the Sacred Valley of the Incas from here and the Urubamba River, which runs through the valley like a snake in the middle of the gigantic mountains.
+Next, we’ll visit the Phuyupatamarca site, from where you’ll glimpse Machu Picchu Mountain, surrounded by the Urubamba mountain range.
+Among the expansive vegetation and bird song, we’ll descend for two-and-a-half hours until Inti Pata, a unique agricultural setting with large terraces.
+You’ll get the most beautiful, panoramic Sacred Valley views from here and the Urubamba River, which runs through the valley like a snake.

 Day 04